kevinmainaud/data_scraping/README.md

-# data_scraping
+# data_scrapping

-Testing how to parse &amp; scrap datas from different websites
+Objective : Testing how to parse and scrap datas from different websites

+a) Tools used :

+  - Nokogiri with CSS and XPath